 Feeling happy and being positive are naturally associated with well-being.
 Our emotional health is just as important as our physical and mental health throughout our life.
 As we age, we may have more time to devote to our emotional well-being.

 Indeed, our life experience has taught us much about what really matters and we may have a new-found appreciation for spirituality as we age.
-Practicing spirituality (prayer, meditation, attending religious services, and reading inspirational books) is associated with longevity and positivity, something that seems to go hand-in-hand.
+Practicing spirituality (prayer, meditation, attending religious services, and reading inspirational books) is associated with longevity and positivity.

 Other sources of emotional happiness and well-being can be linked to feeling connected and spending time with our loved ones, pets, and friends.
 Sharing and expressing love is vital to our emotional health.
 Doing something you feel passionate about such as a hobby can also lift our spirits and keep us feeling motivated and positive.

 For many volunteering provides an increased sense of purpose by allowing one to contribute and help others.
 All of the above examples illustrate how important emotional balance is to living a healthy life.

 Aging well at home means establishing a balance of physical, mental, and emotional health.
 All three are linked to well-being and longevity and many activities and lifestyle choices can support all three.

 In the end, we can say that by focusing on eating healthy, staying active, physically, socially and mentally, getting proper sleep and rest, having a safe home, getting regular health check-ups, and by simply being happy and positive we can do a lot to improving the quality of our lives overall.

 Remember that it’s never too late to make a change to improve ourselves and the way we live.
 Small steps can lead to big improvements and feel better!